fjargsto/indented_output_stream/README.md

 The filter class and the manipulator functions are header-file only, i.e. compilation is not required.
 To build the project's example and unit-tests, CMake is required.
 The `CMakeLists.txt` defines two path variables, one for the path to the boost include directory and one for the path to the boost link/library directory.

-The example shows how the classes of a typical 3d scene graph could be written do and output stream for debugging purposes.
+The example shows how the classes of a typical 3d scene graph could be written to an output stream for debugging purposes.